A Cryptographic Perspective on the Verifiability of Quantum Advantage: Introduction

 \paragraph{Organization.} We define the quantum primitives in \cref{sec:prelim}.
 We formally define verifiable quantum advantage and discuss its connection to a variant of $\mcsp$ in \cref{sec:vqa}.
 In \cref{sec:efi}, we explore the relationship between verifiability and $\efi$, and in \cref{sec:prs} we show the relationship between verifiability and $\prs$.
 Then we define and discuss $\dvqa$ in \cref{sec:nizk}.
 Finally, in \cref{sec:qvqa}, we lift verifiability to against quantum distinguishers and explore its relation with $\efi$.

-\paragraph{Acknowledgement.} We thank Yunchao Liu for the helpful discussions.
+\paragraph{Acknowledgement.} We thank Yunchao Liu for helpful discussions.
 NHC was supported by NSF award FET-2243659, Google Scholar Award, and DOE award DE-SC0024301.
 HF was supported by the US National Science Foundation QLCI program (grant OMA-2016245).
-FS was supported in part by the US National Science Foundation grants CCF-2042414, CCF-2054758 (CAREER) and CCF-2224131.
-PY was supported in part by the National Natural Science Foundation of China (Grant No. 62332009, 61972191), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302900).
+FS was supported in part by the US National Science Foundation grants CCF-2054758 (CAREER) and CCF-2224131.
+P.Y. were supported by National Natural Science Foundation of China (Grant No. 62332009, 12347104), Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302901), NSFC/RGC Joint Research Scheme (Grant no. 12461160276) and Natural Science Foundation of Jiangsu Province (No. BK20243060).